Below is helpful information about caring for your horse in the event of an emergency.

 Colic

-Items to have On Hand in an Equine First Aid Kit
+Equine First Aid Kit Items

 Important phone numbers, veterinarian, horse ambulance and farrier.
 Thermometer; Saline Solution to rinse eyes; Vet Wrap; Gauze; Cotton Wraps; Wound ointment; Scissors; Electrolytes; Dilute Iodine solution; Hoof pick; Twitch; Ophthalmic ointment; Latex gloves; Syringes; Epsom Salts; Duct Tape